Born in Paris and raised in South-East Asia - namely Hong Kong, Macau and Thailand - Milena Deparis has been photographing since the age of 14.

 With an interest in all creative processes, Milena left her home to attain a Bachelor's Degree (Hons) in Media Studies at the University of Brighton, U.K. During her time in Brighton, Milena compiled her first photography series titled Hidden Canvases.
 This series is the first in a collection that explores the aesthetic beauty of the unseen and hidden images of our world.

 * Member of British Journal of Photography

 * Guest Speaker at Brighton and Hove 6th Form College (BHASVIC) for Careers Day (Photography)

-My artistic relationship with the external world is rooted in my intrigue of rusting objects and deteriorating surfaces – the ugly and ignored.
-Photography has always been a channel of escapism and existential necessity to look outwards, which has led to an exploration of the immense beauty in the unobserved imperfections and irregularities of our surrounding world.
+Milena's artistic relationship with the external world is rooted in their intrigue of rusting objects and deteriorating surfaces – the ugly and ignored.
+For them, photography has always been a channel of escapism with the existential necessity to look outwards, which has led to an exploration of the immense beauty in the unobserved imperfections and irregularities of our surrounding world.

-Hidden Canvases is a motto that has come to encompass my photographic approach and style, as well as my perception of beauty and how I choose to capture it.
-I experience photography as an opportunity to capture art that has already been created but remains unseen or unrecognized.
+Hidden Canvases is a motto that has come to encompass Milena's photographic approach and style, as well as their perception of beauty and how they choose to capture it.
+Milena experiences photography as an opportunity to capture art that has already been created but remains unseen or unrecognized.

 Metaphorically speaking, a hidden canvas is an invisible piece of art that is waiting to be seen.
-My aim is to capture and reveal them in an abstract, two-dimensional style that adheres to a certain asymmetry.
-I wish to evoke an appreciation for nameless art and an emotional understanding of our abandoned world and the abandonment of ourselves.
+Milena's aim is to capture and reveal them in an abstract, two-dimensional style that adheres to a certain asymmetry.
+Milena wishes to evoke an appreciation for nameless art and an emotional understanding of our abandoned world and the abandonment of ourselves.